Ashleycarex/protocol/README.md

 [Implementation of the Game7 ERC20 token](./web3/contracts/token/ERC20.sol)

 This token will be deployed on Ethereum mainnet.
-The implementation consists of slight modifications to the wrapped Ether contract, [`WETH9`](https://github.com/gnosis/canonical-weth/blob/master/contracts/WETH9.sol).
+The implementation consists of slight modifications to the wrapped Eth contract, [`WETH9`](https://github.com/gnosis/canonical-weth/blob/master/contracts/WETH9.sol).

 ### Staker